“Breathing Freely Without A Care. Now You’ve Entered The Genius Lair.”

 Colorado and I felt I was reborn.
 Apart from teaching, my first book, The Masters of Meditation was published

 in 2002.
-I did a large book signing in a packed room.
+I did a large standing ovation book signing in a packed room.
 Dragon Thunder followed in 2005.
 To this day I have published

 fourteen books.